 Key Takeaways

-- The Ultimate Specification: The perfect fabric for rash guards should be 160 GSM weight.
-It should boast true 4-way stretch and have a UPF 50+ rating.
+• The Ultimate Specification: The perfect fabric for rash guards should be 160 GSM weight.
+It should true 4-way stretch and have a UPF 50+ rating.

-- Basic Materials: Polyester/spandex blends offer the best combination of strength, UV resistance, and less water absorption.
-Nylon/spandex provides a more comfortable feel, yet its performance in chlorine and water is somewhat inferior.
+• Basic Materials: Polyester/spandex blends offer the best combination of strength, UV resistance, and less water absorption.
+Nylon/spandex provides a more comfortable feel, yet it has lower chlorine resistance (Grade 3 vs Grade 5).

-- Essential Features: 4-way stretch for movement is always in demand.
+• Essential Features: 4-way stretch is mandatory for athletic mobility.
 A UPF 50+ rating ensures safety from the sun.
 Flatlock stitching should be used for comfort.

 Main Materials